Corey Schue Avatar

 The Verdict

 Broadcom bought VMware to extract value, not create it.
-Every decision made since the acquisition closed — the layoffs, the product consolidation, the forced migration to VCF, the licensing restructuring — is consistent with that single objective.
-None of it is designed to make VMware better.
-It is designed to make VMware harder and more expensive to leave.
+Every decision since the acquisition closed — the layoffs, the consolidation, the forced VCF migration, climbing VMware Broadcom licensing costs every renewal — points at the same single objective.
+None of it makes VMware better.
+All of it makes VMware harder, and more expensive, to leave.

-That is the definition of a threat actor: an entity whose actions create risk and harm to the systems and organizations it has access to.
-The fact that VMware’s access is contractual rather than adversarial doesn’t change the damage.
+That’s the actual definition of a threat actor: an entity whose actions create risk and harm to the systems and organizations it has access to.
+The fact that VMware’s access is contractual instead of adversarial doesn’t change the damage done.

-The question for infrastructure architects and IT leadership is no longer whether VMware is still the right platform.
-It is how quickly you can responsibly build the exit ramp, and whether you start now — while you still have the budget, the time, and the leverage to do it on your terms.
+The question for infrastructure architects and IT leadership isn’t whether VMware is still the right platform anymore.
+It’s how fast you can responsibly build the exit ramp, and whether you start now — while you still have the budget, the time, and the leverage to do it on your own terms.

 The default answer is no longer VMware.
 That’s not a rant.
 That’s a change control.